Jason-Chan1394/Jason-Chan1394.github.io/_posts/2026-02-25-applied-data-science-project.md

 Following this initial assessment, three regression models were developed and compared:
 - Multiple Linear Regression as a baseline model to assess linear relationships
 - Decision Tree Regressor to capture non-linear interactions
-- Gradient Boosting Regressor as an ensemble method to improve predictive accuracy The goal was to compare a linear model against non-linear and ensemble methods to determine which best captures complex e-commerce transaction patterns.
+- Gradient Boosting Regressor as an ensemble method to improve predictive accuracy.

+The goal was to compare a linear model against non-linear and ensemble methods to determine which best captures complex e-commerce transaction patterns.

 Data Splitting & Validation: